 Event Aggregator

-The Event Aggregator is a pub/sub event package that allows you to publish and subscribe custom events inside of your Aurelia applications.
-Some parts of the Aurelia framework use the event aggregator to publish certain events at various points of the lifecycle and actions taking place in the framework.
+The Event Aggregator is a pub/sub-event package that allows you to publish and subscribe to custom events inside your Aurelia applications.
+Some parts of the Aurelia framework use the event aggregator to publish certain events at various stages of the lifecycle and actions taking place.

 IEventAggregator

 interface into our component.
-In the following code example, we inject it as ea
+We inject it as IEventAggregator

-on our component class.import { ICustomElementViewModel, IEventAggregator } from 'aurelia';
+on our component class in the following code example.import { ICustomElementViewModel, IEventAggregator } from 'aurelia';

 export class MyComponent implements ICustomElementViewModel {